malliaris/SSNS/README.md

 ## External Libraries, Dependencies

-There are many fantastic libraries for various web needs out there!  **SSNS** relies on:
+There are many fantastic JavaScript libraries out there!  **SSNS** relies on:

 * [stdlib.js](https://stdlib.io/)<br/>for data structures, statistics, and pseudorandom number generation
 * [Bootstrap](https://getbootstrap.com/)<br/>for nifty UI components and responsive layout that displays well on both mobile and desktop browsers